Dedicated to Protecting Animals

 The Cedartown/Polk County Humane Society was chartered in 2014 and is a tax-exempt 501 (c) (3) corporation.
-Thus far, the organization has: worked with regional and national animal rescue groups to find temporary and permanent homes for animals; conducted in-school programs on animal safety and responsible pet ownership; sponsored rabies vaccination clinics; coordinate spay and neuter programs; provided free pet food for families in need; and, raised funds to supplement low-cost and free spay and neuter procedures for more than 1,400 companion animals.
+The CPCHS works with regional and national animal rescue groups to find temporary and permanent homes for animals, conducts in-school programs on animal safety and responsible pet ownership, sponsors rabies vaccination clinics, coordinates spay and neuter programs; provides free pet food for families in need and raises funds to supplement low-cost and free spay and neuter procedures for companion animals.

 We speak for animals who cannot speak for themselves.
 We are in the daily business of saving the lives of companion animals by eliminating starvation, abuse, neglect and euthanasia.

 We are part of a caring community that will reduce the surplus population of companion animals and find loving homes for all animals in need.

 1) Raise public awareness of the importance of spraying or neutering pets.

 2) Provide financial assistance to make spay/neuter affordable for all pet owners.